 CENTERVILLE - Centerville received a loan for \$500,000 at 3.5 percent for 20 years to fund the construction of a new wastewater treatment facility and new force main and lift station to transfer the wastewater to the new facility.
 Centerville received its second loan for \$435,471 at 3.25 percent for 30 years to line approximately 22,600 feet of sewer main and rehabilitate ten manholes.
-The city's third loan in the amount of \$240,000 at 2.5 percent for 30 years to install new storm sewer parallel to existing storm sewer lines in Main Street to increase capacity.
+The city's third loan in the amount of \$240,000 at 2.5 percent for 30 years is to install new storm sewer parallel to existing storm sewer lines in Main Street to increase capacity.

 CHAMBERLAIN - Chamberlain received two loans at 3 percent for 10 years totaling \$615,500 to rehabilitate sanitary sewer lines and construct storm sewer lines under two major streets in the city.
 The city's third and fourth loans, at 5.25 percent for 20 years, totaled \$3,150,000 for renovations to the city's wastewater treatment facility and expansion of sewer service into a newly annexed area of town.
+The city was awarded its fifth loan in an amount of \$300,000 at 2 percent for 10 years to upgrade and replace water meters.
+A sixth loan was awarded for a sanitary and storm sewer project to replace infrastructure on Main Street and provide service to the Smokey Groves development.
+The loan was for \$1,190,000 at 2.125 percent for 30 years.

-CHANCELLOR - Chancellor received a \$574,000 loan at 3.25 percent for 30 years to rehabilitate aging sanitary sewer collection system throughout the community.
+CHANCELLOR - Chancellor received a \$574,000 loan at 3.25 percent for 30 years to rehabilitate aging sanitary sewer collection system in limited areas within the community and make repairs to a lift station.
 The town received its second loan in the amount of \$180,000 at 2.25 percent for 10 years to replace water meters and install an automatic read system.
 The loan included \$90,000 of principal forgiveness.
 Water meters are eligible for Clean Water SRF loans, and this loan was applied to the Green Project Reserve requirements.
+Chancellor was awarded its third loan for phase I of a two-phase sanitary and storm sewer project to address excessive inflow and infiltration into the collection system.
+The loan was for \$470,000 at 2.125 percent for 30 years.
+A fourth loan was awarded for phase 2 of the sanitary and storm sewer project.
+The loan was for \$210,000 at 2.125 percent for 30 years.